- How and When to Sow celery and celeriac (celery root)

 My personal favourite for celeriac is ‘Giant Prague Improved’.
 This is a Victorian variety which grows quite well and isn’t as knobbly as come of the other types.
 Mine has never gotten massive, although I never watered it due to my soil type.
 Maybe if I’d watered it, it would’ve grown bigger?

 For celery, ‘Redventure’ (yes, it’s red celery), and ‘Full White Self-Blanching’, are my favourites.
 As it suggests, the latter turns itself white rather than you having to dig a trench or cover the stalks in cardboard.
 Redventure and the self-blanching celery varieties are favourites of mine, because you don’t have to faff about with blanching via a trench or card, so they save a ton of time and back-breaking effort.
 Just plant out the white ones around 9″ apart in a block, and voila they shade each other.
-The other thing about Redventure is it is very resistant to problems and just grows and grows so well.
+Redventure is it is very resistant to problems and just grows and grows so well.
 I’ve been growing it for a few years now and it has been an excellent plant, as well as tasting great and looking amazing.

 When to harvest celery and celeriac